What a Jar of Rocks, Pebbles and Sand can Teach Us About Productivity

 I call this, working for work’s sake.
 And it’s the murderer of an enjoyable life.

-Learning from Rocks, Pebbles and Sand
+Learning from Rocks, Pebbles, & Sand

 Scenario 1: Starting with Sand